Dial 100 movie review: Manoj Bajpayee and Neena Gupta's ZEE5 thriller dials in the suspense almost to a 100°, almost | Bollywood Life

 Bollywood has dished out myriad masterpieces in the thriller genre over the years while also holding its head high with several classic cop movies, albeit mostly in the action genre.
 It's very rare though that the two have a union, with a police procedural premise or a cop being the central character of a thriller, and that, too, a very good one, with

 Govind Nihalani's Droh Kaal, starring Om Puri, Anubhav Sinha's Article 15, starring Ayushmann Khurrana, Pradeep Sarkar's Mardaani, starring Rani Mukerji, Raj Khosla (India's greatest Director, IMO)'s CID, starring Dev Anand, and Anurag Kashyap's Raman Raghav 2.0, starring Vicky Kaushal and Nawazuddin Siddiqui, being some of the brilliant ones that come to mind.
 So, does the latest cop-thriller amalgamation, Manoj Bajpayee and Neena Gupta's Dial 100, on ZEE5, measure up?
 Not quite, but it does hold its head high like other good ones such as John Abraham's Batla House and Ajay Devgn-Akshaye Khanna's Aakrosh?
-So, are you excited about what to watch this weekend or what to watch this week and wondering whether Dial 100 is worth your time?
+Also Read - Neena Gupta gives the BEST advice for all young actresses to avoid the casting couch after facing it herself [EXCLUSIVE] So, are you excited about what to watch this weekend or what to watch this week and wondering whether Dial 100 is worth your time?
 Scroll down for my full Dial 100 review...

 What's it about